 3) Purchase all the small tools and equipment that we need for my own factory.

-4) Reduce the amount of materials and equipment that I have to import from outside of the country.
+4) Reduce the number of materials and equipment that I have to import from outside of the country.

 5) Make my products and supply them to others.